Starting a Jupyter Notebook

 You can start this workflow using either the web UI or the CLI.

 You will be prompted with a pop-up showing template parameters which you can modify.
-If you’d like to accept the default values, you can click “Validate” which will validate the Fuzzfile generated using the input specified.
+If you’d like to accept the default values, you can click “Run” which will validate the Fuzzfile generated using the input specified.

 To retrieve logs produced by this workflow, select the jupyter job within the workflow, and